bvdputte/kirby-htmx/readme.md

 # Kirby HTMX plugin

-Little helper utility to keep your code DRY when uring HTMX in Kirby.
+Little helper utility to keep your code DRY when using HTMX in Kirby.

 ## Installation